Parks director sidesteps bureaucracy to remove hazard from popular trailhead

 Political activist Mike the Mover (his legal name) lives less than a half-mile from the entrance to the park.
 He said that he called both he city and county regarding the protruding pipe, but claims that the staff members he spoke with told him the hazard was the responsibility of the other government entity.

 “There are literally hundreds of people out here every weekend walking their dogs,” he said.
-“I’ve seen mothers with babies in strollers who have been hung up by the pipe.”
+“I’ve even seen mothers with babies in strollers who have been hung up by the pipe.”